top of page

 Used Car Sales

 Previously owned vehicles may have several undisclosed mechanical issues that may pose a risk to public safety (e.g., rusted undercarriage, faulty brakes, drivetrain issues, etc.).
-This may be preventable if there was a mandatory certification process where used vehicles were required to disclose any safety issues prior to selling the vehicle (as a color-coded certification report that indicated any serious matters).
-Similar to a window sticker for new vehicles, all used vehicles should likewise display an evaluation report by an independent and licensed inspector filed with the Bureau of Motor Vehicles, or the title won't transfer to the new owner.
+This may be preventable if there was a mandatory certification process where used vehicles were required to disclose any safety issues prior to the sale of the vehicle (as a color-coded certification report).
+Similar to a window sticker for new vehicles, all used vehicles should display an evaluation report by an independent and licensed inspector that is filed with the Bureau of Motor Vehicles, or the title won't transfer to the new owner.

 Senior Citizens

 In order to reduce the number of accidents involving senior citizens that were unable to stop their vehicle to avoid a collision, all elderly drivers (age 60+) should be required to operate vehicles with an automatic emergency braking system.
 That way, the vehicle's collision system would automatically apply the brakes in order to avoid a collision for greater public safety.
-Even though there is a policy regarding automatic braking systems for new vehicles, it is not a requirement for elderly drivers.
+Even though policies exist regarding automatic braking systems for new vehicles, they are currently not a requirement for elderly drivers.

 Driving While Impaired